edysfy/Group_website/sysImp.md

 ```
 ### How does the user make a search query?

- As mentioned previously, when the user clicks the Search icon on the navbar, Mapbox will render the User-Search and Usersearch-display component.
+ Mentioned previously, when the user clicks the Search icon on the navbar, Mapbox will render the User-Search and Usersearch-display component due to that in Sidebar state.
 Here is how the UI will appear when this event occurs:

   <p align="center">
   <img src="supporting_images/usersearchui.png" width="650px">
   </p>

-We defined a Search interface.
-This interface holds the parameters that the API will use to filter through all the GeoJson data stored in the database.
+We needed to define a Search interface, wich holds the parameters that the API will use to filter through all the GeoJson data stored in the database.
 After some feedback from Marceli.
 He suggested that we search by age, date, gender.
 We thought it would be a good idea to use sliders to define the min and max-age, min and max days from the present day, and check boxes for gender and mood.
 This is the Search interface we defined:
 ```js
 export interface Search {
     minAge: number,